pommicket/StringLearn/README.md

 # StringLearn
 Rate strings, and then generate new ones using those ratings.

+You might want to try [NameGeneratorEvolve](https://github.com/pommicket/NameGeneratorEvolve) instead of StringLearn unless you want to change more advanced settings or write a program with StringLearn.

 StringLearn works by keeping track of the frequencies of n-grams.

 Executables can be found in the build directory, but if you want to compile the source code, just run `make` in the src and StringCreate/src directories.